v-zhuravlev/zbx_mqtt/README.md

 }
 ```

 Congratulations!
-You have just got all of the topics available on WB-MS sensor with single MQTT subscribe and it is wrapped in JSON now.
-You can proceed to building Zabbix template.
+You have just got all of the topics available on WB-MS sensor with single MQTT subscribe and data is wrapped in JSON now.
+In such form, it would be very easy to retrieve data in Zabbix using JSONPath.
+Let's proceed to building Zabbix template.

 ### Zabbix template